AideenM12/Galway-Tours-MS1/README.md

   the user to purchase the product within the first few visits to the site.

 ### Customer Goals
+Prospective users :

-* In search of tourist activities in Galway city.
+* Are in search of tourist activities in Galway city.
-* Clear outline of tours provided.
+* Want a clear outline of tours provided.
-* Clear and affordable services.
+* Desire clear and affordable services.
-* New to the city and in search of a social community.
+* Are new to the city and in search of a social community.
-* Easy to contact service providers.
+* Want easy to contact service providers.

 **The Ideal User of this website is:**
 * Visiting or new to the city.